-The Government encourage local authorities to continue producing Local Plans during the current Covid19 restrictions, as long as consultation is undertaken safely and appropriately, and provisions are put in place to enable community engagement.
-See the Draft Bassetlaw Local Plan November 2020 page for more information about our consultation programme.
+The Government encourage local authorities to continue producing Local Plans during the current COVID-19 restrictions, as long as consultation is undertaken safely and appropriately, and provisions are put in place to enable community engagement.
+See the Draft Bassetlaw Local Plan Focused Consultation June 2021 page for more information about our consultation programme.

-This statement was approved by the council’s Cabinet on 25 November 2020 and has been prepared to assist the public and any other interested parties in viewing public documents during a consultation for the draft Bassetlaw Local Plan as a consequence of the Coronavirus pandemic.
+This statement has been prepared to assist the public and any other interested parties in viewing public documents during a consultation for the draft Bassetlaw Local Plan, the draft Worksop Central Development Plan Document or the Bassetlaw Draft Community Infrastructure Levy Charging Schedule as a consequence of the Coronavirus pandemic.